 We are committed to giving our students not only an exceptional education that includes content mastery in key areas and strong cognitive and critical thinking skills, but also a safe, supportive environment in which to explore their interests and come to better understand the world around them and their place in it.
-In the 2014-15 school year, students in 6th, 7th, and 8th grades at Promise Academy I and II outperformed the district in math, and Promise Academy II outperformed the City and the State as well.
-In addition, students in 7th and 8th grades at Promise Academy had higher proficiency rates in English than both the City and the State.
+In the 2015-16 school year, Promise Academy I and II Middle School students outperformed their district peers in math.
+Students at Promise Academy II also outperformed the City and the State in math; plus, they demonstrated higher proficiency rates in English than their peers across the district, the City, and the State.

 College readiness is the keynote of everything we do at our two Promise Academy High Schools—and a rigorous, standards-based curriculum is just the beginning.